CannerCMS/docs.canner.io/docs/start-quick-3commands.md

 ## 2. Initialize Schema

-To use `Canner CLI` in your own project, go in current project folder and run the command:
+After installing **Canner CLI** in your own project, go in current project folder and run the command:

 ```shell
 $ canner init:schema